 Google analyzes over 200 factors to rank your site.
-What if you knew them all?
+Here are the top 11 to rank.

-In the following perfectly SEO’ed article, you will learn how to craft a blog post that will be loved by search engines and readers alike.
+Today, I’ll show you my proven tips to create amazing content that will be loved by search engines and readers alike.

-Ready to learn the secret of onsite optimization?
+Ready to learn the secret of on-page optimization?

 What is On-Page SEO?

 On-Page SEO refers to the enhancements that you can make to your site to have it rank better on search engines.